Reading: Applied Part 8. File Arbitration of Disputed Changes: Roles, Verdicts, and Precedents

 • C4: symmetric expensive pair.

-If C1 and C4 give PASS, and C2 consistently returns FAIL, this is not a signal for immediate model replacement.
-First check the evidentiary framework: the Verifier with a weaker tier may have missed the implicit link between the request limit, cooldown window, and safe queue state.
+If C1 and C4 return PASS, and C2 stably returns FAIL, that is a signal not to immediately swap models.
+First, check the evidence framework: a Verifier with a weaker tier may not have seen the implicit link between the request limit, the cooldown window, and the safe queue state.

-The test is useful precisely because it keeps the specification unchanged and only changes the role configuration.
+The test is useful precisely because it keeps the specification unchanged and varies only the role configuration.

-The educational runnable analog is in [examples/tribunal/matrix/](examples/tribunal/matrix/README.md): the same judge() from the duet is run through four tier pairs described in matrix/tiers.json.
-The config models the gap between evidence forms — local-coder gives a short diagnostic_code (minimal_form), frontier-reviewer gives an evidence_by_invariant structure (extended_form), and the weak Verifier only recognizes minimal_form.
-Therefore pair C2 (strong Implementor + weak Verifier) consistently fails, while the other three pass — this is the educational signal: tier_dependent_spec.
+The learning runnable analogue lives in [examples/tribunal/matrix/](examples/tribunal/matrix/README.md): the same judge() from the duel is run across four tier pairs described in matrix/tiers.json.
+The config models the gap between evidence forms — local-coder gives a short diagnostic_code (minimal_form), frontier-reviewer gives the evidence_by_invariant structure (extended_form), and a weak Verifier recognizes only minimal_form.
+That is why pair C2 (strong Implementor + weak Verifier) stably fails, while the other three pass — this is the learning signal: tier_dependent_spec.

 cd book2/examples/tribunal